sidorares/node-mysql2/Contributing.md

 ## New Features

-Its better to discuss an API before actaully start implementing it.
+Its better to discuss an API before actually start implementing it.
 You can open an issue on Github.
 We can discuss design of API and implementation ideas.

 ## Development